WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

 * Responsibilities include:
     * Reviewing most Pull Requests against their specific areas of responsibility
-    * Reviewing at least 15 PRs per year
+    * Accepted 5 PRs with code changes (not just docs or typo fixes) per year
     * Helping other contributors become Committers
 * Requirements:
-    * Experience as a Reviewer for at least 6 months
+    * Experience as a Reviewer for at least 3 months
     * Has reviewed, or helped review, at least 15 Pull Requests
     * Has analyzed and resolved test failures in their specific area
     * Has demonstrated an in-depth knowledge of the specific area